Learning can & should be fun, but it also takes concentration, effort, and better Child’s Sleep Habits.

 Roughly 22 to 25 percent of all children experience sleep problems that range from sleep disorders to anxiety and nightmares.
-While some sleep issues may require the aid of a physician, helping children learn about and develop healthy sleep habits can help too.
+While some sleep issues may require the aid of a physician.
+Educating children learn about and develop healthy sleep habits can help too.
 Parents can encourage and build habits that support good sleep like:

 - A Consistent Bedtime: The human body responds well to consistency.
 An established bedtime helps children understand their boundaries and rules but also helps their brain know when to start the release of sleep hormones.

 - A Bedtime Routine: For children that have trouble falling asleep, a bedtime routine is absolutely essential.
-It gives their mind and body time to calm and relax before bed while helping the brain recognize when to release sleep hormones.
+It gives their mind and body time to calm and relax before bed.
+It also helps the brain recognize when to release sleep hormones.
 Activities like reading a book, listening to quiet music, or a warm bath can all help children to calm down before bed.

-- Removing Electronics from the Bedroom: Not only do electronic devices emit a bright light that can suppress sleep hormones, they can prove to be a distraction that’s hard to ignore.
-Whether it’s watching a cartoon, gaming, or scrolling through social media, use of electronics delays the onset of sleep and shortens total sleep time.
+- Removing Electronics from the Bedroom: Electronic devices emit a bright light that can suppress sleep hormones.
+They can also prove to be a distraction that’s hard to ignore.
+Watching a cartoon, gaming, or scrolling through social media by electronics delays the onset of sleep and shortens total sleep time.
 Remove them from the bedroom and turn them off two to three hours before bed to prevent sleep delays.

 - Sleep-Promoting Bedtime Snacks: Younger children may need a bedtime snack to tide them over until morning.
 Some foods have nutrients that are used in the production of melatonin, a sleep hormone that induces sleep.
 A warm cup of milk, yogurt, almonds, and bananas can aid in the production of melatonin for improved sleep.